ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 To migrate other role plugins to a collection:

-1. Move any nonmodule plugins to the appropriate :file:`plugins/PLUGINTYPE/` directory.
+1. Move each nonmodule plugins to the appropriate :file:`plugins/PLUGINTYPE/` directory.
 The :file:`mynamespace/mycollection/plugins/README.md` file explains the types of plugins that the collection can contain within optionally created subdirectories.

 .. code-block:: bash